Fontsource Logo

 Faces Mixin

-The Faces mixin in Fontsource allows you to generate a highly customizable CSS file for your font by modifying various @font-face variables.
+The font faces mixin allows you to generate a highly customizable CSS file for your font by modifying various @font-face variables.
 This guide explains how to use the Faces mixin in your Sass/SCSS projects.

 Installation